 Her heart is wrenched in pity for Estelle, so panicked that she is more animal than human.
 Poor thing.

-Grace stops just short of the closet door, hearing furtive rhythmic thumps and vague cries.
+She stops just short of the closet door, hearing furtive rhythmic thumping and muffled cries.
 Someone has shut themselves away in there to have a bit of privacy.
 There are folded towels flung on the hall floor, trampled now.
-Overcome, Grace leans against the wall outside.
+Overcome, Claudia leans against the wall outside.
 There it is — the familiar hollowness inside herself, the ache that trickles down the inside of her arms, across her wrists, to pool in the palms of her hands.
 She wants so badly to touch someone, to be touched, that it makes her a little nauseous.
 Six, seven years.
 It’s a long time.

 He bends down a little, and he looks squarely into her eyes, and he says, “Thank you for helping us, Grace.”

 For a moment she’s frozen under his extraordinary gaze, then conditioning takes over.
-Grace sinks to her knees, head bowed, and offers her crossed wrists, palms up.
+Grace sinks to her knees, head bowed.
 Please, please, please, take this away from me, all this uncertainty, all this fear.
 Please make me feel safe again.
 Please take away all these choices, all my choices.
 Please, please.

 The big freckled hands come out and touch her head lightly, a benediction, pressing her hair lightly.
 Then he whispers, “I know, love.
-I know what it’s like.
 C’mon, now, up.
 Up, dear.
-You’re a whirlwind keeping this house together, people are counting on you.
-They’re saying, ‘Oh no, don’t worry, Grace has got it.'”
-And he smiles at it.
-“God knows they need you.
-We need you.”
+There are many things left to be done.'”
+And he smiles.

 She looks dazed for a moment, almost unsure about what has just transpired.
 Then she chokes, gulps back tears, sharply, so she doesn’t make any of those ugly noises, the way she was taught to restrain herself.
 She rocks forward slightly until her toes are under her, and rises as she’s bid in one smooth motion.

 She looks at his face, puzzled.
-He looks as if he knows exactly what she is, how she’s been trained, that he could run her through her paces as rapidly and expertly as fingering exercises, if he determined she was worthy–but he acts as if she’s claimed.
-As if she can’t belong to him, she’s not an abandoned lost little girl, she already belongs to somebody, as clearly as if she was wearing their livery.
+He looks as if he knows exactly what she is, how she’s been trained, that he could run her through her paces as rapidly and expertly as fingering exercises, if he wanted to –but he acts as if she’s claimed.
+As if she can’t belong to him, she’s not an abandoned lost little girl, she already belongs to somebody, as clearly as if she was wearing their collar.
 He’s as carefully courtly as if he was looking after a girl who belongs to a good friend of his, making sure she’ll be back to them in good enough shape to serve properly.

 The certainty is perfectly clear, rolling off him in such reassuring waves it makes her dizzy.
 She doesn’t stop to wonder who he thinks she belongs to – that thought is tucked away for later, when there is less to do.